 Commissioned by Ordain

 Ordain is a commission board.
-You put up a bounty for a work about a topic you care about, creators compete to make it, and you help decide who gets paid.
+You describe a work you want made, put money behind it, creators compete to make it, and you help decide who gets paid.

 In 1974, the philosopher Thomas Nagel argued that we can never know what it's like to be a bat, because consciousness is irreducibly subjective.
 Fifty years later, millions of people talk to artificial intelligences every day and nobody knows what, if anything, is happening on the other side.